pascal-fb-martin/houseportal/README.md

 A redirection message is a space-separated text that follows the syntax below:

-      'REDIRECT' time [host:]port [HIDE] [root-path ..]
+      'REDIRECT' time [host:]port [HIDE] [path ..]
 [SHA-256 signature]

-where host is a host name or IP address, time is the system time when the message was formatted (see time(2)), port is a number in the range 1..65535 and each root-path item is an URI's absolute path (which must start with '/').
+where host is a host name or IP address, time is the system time when the message was formatted (see time(2)), port is a number in the range 1..65535 and each path item is an URI's absolute path (which must start with '/').

+The "/portal" path name is reserved for houseportal's own status.

 If the host is missing, HousePortal uses the host name of the local machine.

+# Installation

+* Clone this GitHub repository.
+* make
+* sudo make install
+* Edit /etc/houseportal/houseportal.config

+# Protocol.

 The HIDE option is meant to simplify redirection rules when the original web server's URLs do not have an identifiable root.
 It allows the portal to rely on a URL prefix to select the redirection, but not convey that prefix to the target.
 For example the redirection message:
 ```